‘American Horror Story’ Creator Ryan Murphy Talks Emotional Path For LGBT TV

 “It was really painful and it was really difficult,” Ryan Murphy said.
 “I don’t really talk about it too much because it really is painful and a lot of these people still have jobs.
 But it was really rough because I was a gay kid and I was both popular and persecuted, so I always sort of understood both angles.”

-Other producers, screenwriters and directors have also helped in the struggle to break the mold and bring gay characters into major roles for televisions shows.
-Alan Ball is one example of that, given the shows he has created for HBO and his Oscar winning screenplay for American Beauty.
-For those who do not know, Alan Ball is the TV producer who brought you the instant hit shows on HBO, Six Feet Under and True Blood.
+Other producers, screenwriters, and directors have also helped in the struggle to break the mold and bring gay characters into major roles for televisions shows.
+Alan Ball is one example of that, given the shows he has created for HBO and his Oscar-winning screenplay for American Beauty.
+For those who do not know, Alan Ball is the TV producer who brought you instant hit shows Six Feet Under and True Blood on HBO.
 As most may remember, gay characters played major roles in both of those shows and some of the characters even made the straight to gay transition in the shows during their tenure.

 @SydneyGrrant this is Sarah Paulson, she is also known as Ryan Murphy’s favorite, you can find her in just about any of his shows???????? pic.twitter.com/ktUzomBbNx